How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin

 Given the defined notations and functional form, the inference procedure proceeds as follows.
-First, I simulate $H$ households, each with $N_c$ number of children, possible gender composition (from $\{$ only sons, only daughters, firstborn son and second born daughter, firstborn daughter and second born son $\}$) and $q_T$, which mirror the distribution of those variables observed in the actual data sample of households.
-In a second step, for a fixed $\delta_i^h$ and $(\alpha_t)_{t = 1}^{N_c - 1}$, $p_1$, $p_{fb, d}$, and $p_{sb, d}$, I solve the maximization problem in equation \ref{eq1} for $s$ draws of $\{(a_i)_{i = 1}^{N_c}, \text{ with } \sum_{i =1}^{N_c} a_i = 1\}$ for each of the $H$ simulated households.
-This procedure yields the following model predictions: \begin{enumerate} \item $S_d^d = s \times H_d^d$ predictions of the education of daughters in households with only daughters, \item $S_d^b = s \times H_d^b$ predictions of the education of daughters in households with both genders, \item $S_d^i = s \times H_d$ predictions of the education of the $i^{th}$ born daughter in households with only daughters, \item $S_s^i = s \times H_d$ predictions of the education of the $i^{th}$ born son in households with only sons, \end{enumerate} These predicted education attainments represent the educational outcomes based on the given parameter values.
-I then take the average of the $S_l^m$ predictions for each moment, where $l, m \in \{s, d, b \} $ = \{only sons, only daughters, both gender\}.
+First, I simulate $H$ households, each with $N_c = 2$ children, possible gender composition (from $\{$only sons, only daughters, firstborn son and second born daughter, firstborn daughter and second born son$\}$), households observed characteristics X \footnote{X includes rural, farmer, HWI, religion, gender composition}, and $q_T$.
+The simulated households are drawn from of the empirical joint distribution of these variables.
+Second, for a fixed $\delta_{i, h}^{\text{high}}$, $\delta_{i, h}^{\text{low}}$, $\alpha_1^{\text{high}}$, and $\alpha_1^{\text{low}}$, I solve the household's maximization problem in equation \ref{eq1} for $s$ draws of $\Big \{(a_{i, h})_{i = 1}^{N_{c_h}}, \text{ with } \sum_{i =1}^{N_{c_h}} a_{i, h} = 1 \Big \}$ for each of the $H$ simulated households.\footnote{Note: H = 1000 and $s = 10$} This procedure yields the following model predictions: \begin{enumerate} \item $S_d^d = s \times H^d$ predictions of the educational attainment of daughters in households with only daughters, where $H^d$ is the number of simulated households with only daughters. \item $S_d^b = s \times H^b$ predictions of the educational attainment of daughters in households with both genders, where $H^b$ is the number of simulated households with both genders. \item $S_d^i = s \times H^d$ predictions of the educational attainment of the $i^{th}$ born daughter in households with only daughters. \item $S_s^i = s \times H^s$ predictions of the education of the $i^{th}$ born son in households with only sons, where $H^s$ is the number of simulated households with only sons. \end{enumerate}

-To do inference on the parameters in $\delta$, the model and data moments are matched across various gender compositions.
-This process involves normalizing the parameter $a$ and estimating $\theta_1$ by comparing the model's predictions to the observed data in terms of the difference in educational attainment for girls from households with only daughters and households with both genders.
+These predicted educational attainments represent the educational outcomes based on the given parameter values.
+I then take the average of the $S_l^m$ predictions for each moment, where $l, m \in$ \{only sons (s), only daughters (d), both gender (b) \}.